-- How long you can get away from work/school – Obviously, some of us will find it easier to get away than others.
-For example, we home school our daughters, so time away from school isn’t as much of a factor as it would be for others.
+- How long can you get away from work/school? – Obviously, some of us will find it easier to get away than others.
+For example, we homeschool our daughters, so time away from school isn’t as much of a factor as it would be for others.

 3) Decide On a Hotel and Book Your Room